wharfkit/website/src/lib/docs/AccountKit/UnlinkAuthMethod.md

 # UnlinkAuth

-The `unlinkAuth` method is used to remove the requirement of a specific account permission being used to execute a specific smart contract action.
+The `unlinkAuth` method is used to remove the linking of a specific smart contract action to an account permission.

 ## Usage